FINTECHTALK™ Sculpting the future of fintech, AI, & Crypto

 FINTECHTALK

-FINTECHTALK(TM) is show about FINTECH, DeFI, CRYPTO, NFT WEB3.0, and the METAVERSE and how these are fundamentally changing the internet business models.
-The Future of Assets and how they will be transacted and leveraged.
-The Future of Experiences is not just for entertainment but in education, the workplace, and commerce.
+FINTECHTALK(TM) is show about FINTECH, AI and Crypto and how these are fundamentally changing our lives.
+The Future of knowledge work, the future with agentic AI, future of assets and how they will be transacted and leveraged.
+The Future of hyper-personalized entertainment and education, the workplace, and commerce.
 Tune into to my interviews with the CEOs of Unicorns, Future Unicorns, the Disruptors, and Big thinkers, and subscribe to our newsletter at Fintechtalk.substack.com